zhhp1001/English_Pickup/README.md

 > If you defer an event or action, you arrange for it to happen at a later date, rather than immediately or at the previously planned time.
 >
 > 推迟
+>
+**state**

+> If you state something, you say or write it in a formal or definite way.
+>
+> Clearly state your address and telephone number.

+**stage the changed file**

+> 暂存更改的文件（git add file1.md）

+**To err is human**

+> 人非圣贤，孰能无过；犯错是人性；犯错乃人之常情

+**tedious**

+> If you describe something such as a job, task, or situation as tedious, you mean it is boring and rather frustrating.
+>
+> 冗长的；啰嗦的；单调乏味的...

+**revert**

+> When people or things revert to a previous state, system or type of behaviour, they go back to it.

+**cherry-pick**

+> to pick only the best or most suitable from a group of people or things.
+>
+> 筛选；精选

+**amend**

+> If you amend something that has been written such as a law, or something that is said, you change it in order to improve it or make it more accurate.
+>
+> 改良；订正；修正；修改...

+**First and foremost**

+> 首先；首要的是

+**overwhelmed**

+> I was humbled, honored, excited and a bit overwhelmed.
+>
+> 不知所措

+**unmatched**

+> If you describe something as unmatched, you are emphasizing that it is better or greater than all other things of the same kind.

+**transparent**

+> If an object is transparent, you can see through it.

+**check out the next installment**

+> 查看下一部分

+**installment**

+> - 分期付款
+> - An installment of a story or plan is one of  its parts that are published or carried out separately one after the other.

+**transient**

+> Transient is used to describe a situation that lasts only a short time or is constantly changing.
+>
+> `.gitignore` tells git which files (or patterns) it should ignore.
+It's usually used to avoid committing transient files from your working directory that aren't useful to other collaborators, such as compilation products, temporary files IDEs create, etc.

+**constantly**

+> When something happens constantly, it never stops or changes.
+If your sister constantly complains that she's hungry, she is always insisting that she's starving.